 When electricity is needed for building construction, Singing River Electric will connect temporary service.
 The temporary power pole, wiring and equipment are to be supplied by the member, or installed by your contractor, builder or electrician.
 We ask that temporary outlets be placed at lot lines or lot corners, where existing transformers or pedestals are located.
 The member must call 811 prior to digging.

 Singing River Electric will connect only one set of service drop conductors per building except as permitted by the National Electrical Code.
-All meters are supplied and installed by the cooperative and remain the property of the Singing River Electric.
+All meters are supplied and installed by the cooperative and remain the property of Singing River Electric.

 Requests for electric service to new commercial, industrial accounts and subdivisions should be made to our staking technicians or engineering department.
 We will gladly work with you on plan design, lot layout and other specifications to provide your service.